HaleTom/reinforcement_learning_specialisation_notes/02-Sample-based-methods/notes/wk3.md

 ![wk3-1-step-TD.png](wk3-1-step-TD.png)

 Assume we are are looking from the perspective of state $S_{t+1}$.
-We've stored the state of the previous time step to make our update to it (after we have observed the reward associated with the action taken within it).
+We've stored the state of the previous time step to be able to make our update to it.
+We have also observed the reward in the current state, coming from the action taken within the previous state.
 We discount the current state's value by $\gamma$, add the observed reward and then treat that sum as the observed value of the previous state.

 In DP, we used the $p$ and $\pi$ to update based on all possible future states (and their transition returns).
 Here we only use the next observed state and observed return.